GWR Dean experimental locomotives

 During the 1880s and 1890s, William Dean constructed a series of experimental locomotives to test various new ideas in locomotive construction for the Great Western Railway.

 Locomotives

 No. 1

-This locomotive appeared in 1880 as a 4-4-0T, but was rebuilt in 1882 as a 2-4-0T.
+This locomotive was built at Swindon (Lot no. 46, works no. 733) in 1880 as a 4-4-0T.
+It had double frames, and the bogie had no central pivot.
+Principal dimensions included: boiler diameter 4 ft 2 in; pressure 140 lbf/in2; cylinders (2 inside) 17 × 26 in; coupled wheel diameter 5 ft 6 in; total wheelbase 21 ft.
+It was rebuilt in 1882 as a 2-4-0T, the wheelbase now being 17 ft 6 in.
+A new boiler was fitted in 1899, having a diameter of 4 ft 5 in and a working pressure of 165 lbf/in2; this had a round-topped firebox.
+A further new boiler fitted in 1914 had a Belpaire firebox.
 It was withdrawn in 1924.

 No. 7

 Number 7 was built in 1886 at Swindon as a tandem compound 2-4-0 with 7 ft 0+1/2 in coupled wheels and outside frames.
 The 23 in diameter low pressure cylinders were in front of the high pressure cylinders, the pistons being carried on the same piston rod.
 Valves for the low pressure cylinders were below, and those for the high pressure cylinders above the cylinders.
 One set of valve gear drove each pair of valve spindles.
 This setup proved difficult to access for maintenance, and the locomotive was relegated to minor routes.
 It was broken up in 1890.
 The wheel centres were used in building No. 7 of the Armstrong class.